 Let’s Discuss Chaining Sled Dogs

-I know, I know – people come to kennels in Alaska and see the dogs chained up and it concerns them.
+I know I know – people come to kennels in Alaska and see the dogs chained up and it concerns them.
 Courtney said that this is probably the most frequently asked question she gets.
 I asked how she handles the questions/concerns.
 I know they love these dogs like their children, so I know they wouldn’t do anything that was bad for them.

-She explained that their dogs at Moon Dog Kennel spend most of our time off chain – at lease as much as possible.
-If you look at a modern pet dog – people go to work and they kennel a dog or they put their dog in a room or a run outside.
+She explained that their dogs at Moon Dog Kennel spend most of our time off-chain – at least as much as possible.
+If you look at a modern pet dog – people go to work and they kennel a dog or they put their dog in a room or run outside.
 “It’s the same thing with us chaining dogs.
 It’s not like they are spending their whole life chained up not doing anything.
 We spend 4+ hours out on trail every day – that’s more than most pets spend outdoors in a week!
 However, when I’m not home, we still have to have a way for them to not breed or get in fights – which is dangerous for the dogs.”

 By having a little wooden ‘house’ and chain they have a space they know is theirs.
 Everything in their life is shared, but they have this one spot that is just theirs – it’s their home.
 At the end of the day they go back to their spot, they know that it’s their space and they are happy there, they need it and want it.

-In my opinion it’s very different having one pet dog vs. 30.
+In my opinion, it’s very different having one pet dog vs. 30.
 There are special considerations to have to take into account when you have 30 dogs.
 People with 1 or 2 pets don’t have to deal with fights or breeding.
 I understand Courtney’s concerns for their safety.

 In addition, Courtney explained, “We are always trying to find better ways or do things differently or integrate new ideas.
 But this is the easiest and safest way for all of the dogs.
 Plus, they have buddies on either side of them.
-They aren’t being chained up alone in a back yard.
+They aren’t being chained up alone in a backyard.
 They can reach each other and play.”

 Sled Dog Training